michalstefanow/pumpfun-snipper-bot/README.md

 To run Pump.fun bot, follow these steps:

-1. Clone the repository: `git clone https://github.com/0xTan1319/Pumpfun-Sniper-Bot`
+1. Clone the repository: `git clone https://github.com/michalstefanow/pumpfun-sniper-bot`
-2. Navigate to the project directory: `cd Pumpfun-Sniper-Bot`
+2. Navigate to the project directory: `cd pumpfun-sniper-bot`
 3. Install the dependencies: `npm i`
 4. Fill in `.env` (if you have no RPC, Quicknode is pretty good & free)
 5. Build the application: `npm run build`